What is Cocaine Nose?

 At Villa Oasis, we specialize in the comprehensive care of individuals dealing with substance abuse, with a focus on overcoming the effects of cocaine use.
 Our dedicated professionals provide a nurturing environment for healing and recovery.
-A common and serious condition we address is “cocaine nose,” a direct result of cocaine abuse that severely impacts health and well-being.
+Cocaine nose, also called cocaine-induced septal perforation, is a severe condition caused by chronic snorting of cocaine.
+It leads to tissue damage, frequent nosebleeds, infections, and in severe cases, nasal collapse.

 Cocaine nose, or septal perforation, occurs when chronic snorting of cocaine leads to damage in the nasal cavity, causing symptoms like persistent nosebleeds, infections, and potentially, a collapse of the nasal structure.
 Highlighting the urgency of addressing this issue, e National Survey on Drug Use and Health (NSDUH) indicates that in 2015, 968,000 people aged 12 or older initiated cocaine use.
 This statistic underscores the widespread challenge of cocaine use and the importance of targeted treatment and recovery services offered at facilities like Villa Oasis.